 If the above describes your areolas or nipples, surgery to reduce the size or modify the shape could be an excellent choice for your needs.
 Surgery can help create more beautifully proportioned and aesthetically-pleasing breasts, as well as give a patient more confidence and higher self-esteem.

 What is Nipple/Areola Reduction Surgery?

-In a nipple reduction, usually it is the length of the nipple that needs reducing; this makes it slightly flatter and less protuberant.
+In a nipple reduction, usually, it is the length of the nipple that needs reducing; this makes it slightly flatter and less protuberant.
 However, some techniques include reducing the diameter of the nipple.
-These techniques can be performed within conjunction with one another or can be done independently.
+These techniques can be performed in conjunction with one another or can be done independently.

 Breasts have a rounded, more “perky” look to them after surgery, and nipples/areolas will be smaller in appearance.

 Areola reduction surgery may result in a circumferential scar around the areola; however, scars are always noticeable and do tend to fade with time.
 How your scar looks depends on many factors, including your scarring history, i.e., what other scars have looked like on your body in the past, and how much pressure is placed on the scar on a regular basis.

 Both nipple and areola surgeries are performed in the operating room under local or general anesthesia – i.e.; this is an outpatient procedure.
 In most cases, patients will be ready to go home shortly after the procedure is finished.
 These small incisions heal very quickly, and recovery time is minimal.
 Exactly how much time is needed to recover varies from patient to patient, but most women are able to resume their everyday lives and return back to work within a week.
 In the first few days after surgery, there may be some discomfort, but this can be easily mitigated through the use of pain relievers.

 Loss of nipple sensitivity may be possible, though some patients report having a higher amount of sensitivity.

 Who is a good candidate for this procedure?
 What qualifying factors do I need to have?